Your treasured old photographs expertly restored at

 One story has it that the mysterious figure was a worker who was killed on the nearby railway after leaving the pub.

-But then, at the end of March, the clock was indeed, in the words of the local press, "handed back", to the reported relief of the pupils of Boughton St. Paul's Infant School, just across the canal, whose school logo features an image of the clock and regard it as "their treasure"....
+But then, at the end of March, the clock was indeed, in the words of the local press, "handed back", to the reported relief of the pupils of Boughton St. Paul's Infants School, just across the canal- whose school logo features an image of the leadworks- who could see the clock from their classrooms and regarded it as "their treasure"....

 Returning to the the old picture at the top of the page, many of the group of buildings in the bottom right-hand corner survive today, including the lock-keeper's cottage, John Douglas' little church- which has recently been sensitively converted for residential use- and the Lock Vaults pub.
 The locks themselves and the bridge carrying Hoole Lane over the canal are also still very much in use.